viccro/cryptidSightings/dataDict/account.md

 **Non-repeatable, Optional**

 **Data values:** A description of what happened, according to this consistent telling of the sighting, including any details that distinguish this account from others.
 May include quotes or paraphrased description of the event.
+Do not use qualifier like "It appeared to" or "He claims that" unless the observers themselves used those words.